Set up a bank account

 We recommend setting up a student bank account as they can be more beneficial than a standard current account.

-UK Student bank accounts
+UK student bank accounts

 It’s worth setting up a student bank account for when you start university they offer a wider range of services than current accounts, so it’s important to consider your options and shop around to see what the different banks offer.